-I live with my wife Vanessa and my cat in Santa Clara, California.
+I live with my wife Vanessa and my cat in Santa Clara County, California.
 You can see what the weather is like here.
 If you need my phone number or my home address, please send me an e-mail.
 I also have a GPG public key.

 I now work for Green Hills Software.
 I was previously a grad student at UIUC, studying computer science.
 I earned a Master of Computer Science degree there.